AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   support directly Python 3.11, and Basilisk does not support Python 3.13 yet.
 - :ref:`simIncludeGravBody` set the moon equatorial radius in km, not meters.
 - fixed ``subMRP()`` routine in :ref:`RigidBodyKinematics`
+- Updated :ref:`solarArrayReference` to correct the wrong assumption of reflective solar arrays for momentum management pointing mode.

 Version 2.5.0 (Sept.
 30, 2024)